 - Certificate I in Access to Work and Training

-This is a Full Time, Blended course.
-You will need to attend approximately 14.3 hours of class per week, for 17 weeks.
+This is a Part-Time Day, Face to Face course.
+You will need to attend approximately 6 hours of class, over 2 days a week, for 18 weeks.

 IS THIS COURSE RIGHT FOR YOU?